davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-17-htb-academy.md

 - test2: **test2**
 - tester: **test**

-Now that we have a few password, we need to check which user possibly has the user flag.
-By running the command below we have identified user **cry0l1t3** as the one we should test the obtained passwords so far:
+Now that we have a few passwords, we need to check which user possibly has the user flag.
+By running the command below, we have identified user **cry0l1t3** as the one we should test the obtained passwords so far:

 ```
 www-data@academy:/home$ find /home -type f 2>/dev/null | grep user.txt